Coping with COVID-19

 It’s a fact, not a scare story nor an urban-wildlands-interface legend, that at least one mountain lion (cougar) prowls these hills and sometimes hunts on the Lab site.

-Here is information from the LBNL Protective Services Department and from California Department of Fish and Wildlife on how to minimize the chance of encountering the big cat and what to do if it happens anyway.
+Here is information on how to minimize the chance of encountering the big cat and what to do if it happens anyway.

 Awarding a Special Spot to Safety

-LBNL’s Spot Award program now has a safety-specific spinoff with its own separate funding.
+LBNL’s Spot Award program now has a safety-specific spinoff with its own separate funding, as well as a “Hero Cards” program.
 If a colleague has done something outstanding and special to make our workplace safer, this is a great way to recognize and reward it.